Oldman10000/ski-carinthia/README.md

 * For the blogs section to be more closely tied to the resorts section.
 For example, on the resort detail page for a particular resort, one could access all blogs which relate to that particular resort.

+* It would be nice for the site to be usable in different languages, especially as the local language of the area is German - so it would make sense to be able to navigate the website in German as well as in English.
+A language toggle would be a good fit for this site.

 ## Device and Browser Testing

 * Chrome developer tools used throughout development to check usability on different devices/sizes.
 Devices "used" on dev tools include: